YADAMSS/Matemasie-Font/README.md

 ## About

-Adam Yeo is a graphic and type designer from Cote d’Ivoire currently based in France.
+Adam Yeo is a Graphic and Type designer from Côte d'Ivoire currently based in France.
 He holds a Doctorate in Art and Design from Nanjing University of the Arts, China.
 Adam is currently working on developing a typeface for the Bété script within the  ANRT.
 He has spoken at the Atypi 2021 All Over conference 2021 and published several articles about African scripts, symbols, and languages.
-Matemasie is his first Latin typeface.
+Matemasie is his first Latin typeface designed with mentoring and technical help from Nathan Willis,Lisa Huang.

 ## Building